humdrum-tools/humdrum-documentation/guide/ch10/index.md

 ```

-The **-v** option is especially convenient in pipelines.
+The <span class="option">v</span> option is especially convenient in pipelines.
 For example,
 the following command identifies all those files whose instrumentation
 includes a cornet but not a trumpet: